Akksshhatt/Cricket_analysis/README.md

 ##  Questions This Project Answers

-- What is Kohli's average, median and most frequent score?
 - Does he perform better while chasing (Inns 2) or setting a target (Inns 1)?
 - Which teams does he score the most against?
 - How does his strike rate vary across innings?